vicBuilds/hospital-api/README.md

 # hospital-api

-A Basic design of an API for the doctors of a Hospital which has been allocated by the govt for testing and quarantine + well being of COVID-19 patients(This has only api.
+Basic design of an API for the doctors of a Hospital which has been allocated by the govt for testing and quarantine + well being of COVID-19 patients(This has only api.
 No Frontend as of Now)

 There can be 2 types of Users